Privacy Policy

 13.8 Official Channels & Scam Protection

-• Admin will only communicate publicly in official Telegram groups.
+• Admin will only communicate publicly in official WhatsApp group.

-• Any DM, WhatsApp, SMS, or unofficial contact claiming to be admin is a scam — block and report immediately.
+• Any DM, WhatsApp, SMS, or unofficial contact claiming to be admin is a scam — block and delete immediately.

 • Only official Driver Registration Form links sent from driver.support@virtuousrestaurants.com or notifications@legalesign.com are valid.

-• No registration fees, charges, or offers outside official channels are valid.
-Do not engage with anyone messaging you privately claiming to be an admin.
-Block, delete, and report them immediately.
+• No registration fees, charges, or offers outside the official channels are valid.
+Do not engage with anyone contacting you privately claiming to be an Admin, as such messages are fraudulent.
+The authorised Admin will never contact drivers via private message or phone call and will only respond publicly within the group.

 13.9 Audit & Monitoring